Innovation-Portal-code/Chip/ai_notes/Research.md

         return r.json()
 ```

-Group chats and thread continuity depend on stable identifiers: use the `conversation_id` and, when present, a `thread_id` from webhook payloads to maintain consistent threading and state.
+Group chats and thread continuity depend on stable identifiers: use the `group.group_id` for group chats (you can use this value as the contact/recipient in send requests) and, when present, the `thread_id` from webhook payloads to maintain reply-to context.
 Keep participant rosters current so that consented introductions and multi-party conversations honor membership and privacy expectations across joins and leaves.

 Operational security should treat the macOS relay or provider agent as a privileged boundary with restricted console and log access.
 Avoid storing message bodies in plaintext logs; rotate credentials regularly; prefer hardware-backed secrets; enforce strict SSH key policies; and monitor for configuration drift and OS updates that could weaken your posture or break integration.